Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/asking/seasoned_description.md

-# What does it mean if a conversation is "Seasoned"? #
+# What does it mean if a Conversation is "Seasoned"? #
 A Seasoned Conversation is a Conversation in which a single Solution has achieved 1000+ Reputation, dictating that a very solid Solution has been proposed and further Conversation will likely be unnecessary.
 To Comment